rsyslog/rsyslog/source/tutorials/database.rst

 use that "direct write" approach.
 I think it is superior, because the syslogd itself knows the status of the database connection and thus can handle it intelligently (well ... hopefully ;)).
-I use rsyslogd to acomplish this, simply because I have initiated the rsyslog project with database-awareness as one goal.
+I use rsyslogd to accomplish this, simply because I have initiated the rsyslog project with database-awareness as one goal.

 **One word of caution:** while message storage in the database provides